 Solar diverter prices

-Solar diverter prices range from anywhere between $800 to $1,500, depending on the model and installation fees.
-This makes purchasing a solar diverter quite pricey but these devices typically come with a payback period of roughly three to four years, meaning they must be considered as a long-term investment.
+Solar diverter prices range from $800 to $1,500, depending on the model and installation fees.
+These devices typically come with a payback period of roughly three to four years, so they should be considered a long-term investment.

 That said, the actual payback period for a solar diverter will vary between models, how much unwanted energy they’re diverting to heat hot water and the upfront costs charged by your local solar installer.
 That’s why it’s best to contact a few companies for quotes before settling on the first price you see.